 Atlantic Health System recognized its Faith Community Health Partnerships with the Innovative Community Program Award.
 FHCP partners the hospital system with faith communities in Atlantic Health System’s service area to enhance spiritual care and to promote the general health of communities.
 Beginning as a pilot program at Newton Medical Center in July 2014, it has since grown to include all of Atlantic Health System's medical centers.
 FCHP offers faith communities training to their volunteer visitors which enhances their ability to provide effective spiritual and emotional support to their hospitalized members and to facilitate visitation by notifying volunteers when one of their members has been admitted or discharged.
 In addition FCHP works with faith communities to develop health-related ministries that can address the health concerns of their congregations, such as education, health screenings and mental health first aid.
 To date the FCHP program has recruited 30 faith communities, trained 40 volunteers and supported the visitation of 350 patients.
 The health care organization also honored three of its physicians who have gone above and beyond to improve health care within the community, especially among underserved populations:

-Dr. Elizabeth A. Clemente – As chair of the Department of Dentistry at Morristown Medical Center and director of the General Practice Residency Program and 75 attending physicians, Dr. Clemente oversees the Leonard Szerlip Dental Center.
+Elizabeth A. Clemente, DDS – As chair of the Department of Dentistry at Morristown Medical Center and director of the General Practice Residency Program and 75 attending physicians, Dr. Clemente oversees the Leonard Szerlip Dental Center.
 Located in Morristown Medical Center, it is the only place in the region where economically disadvantaged and developmentally disabled patients have access to free dental care.
 The center sees about 8,000 patient visits a year and performs 24,000 procedures.
 In addition, under Clemente’s leadership, dental residents have taken dental services into the community for the past three years by participating in the annual Community Healthy Day held in Morristown the second Saturday in September.
 At the event last year, 65 individuals were screened for oral cancer and 39 were referred for various dental issues.

-Dr. David Kuo – As the Associate Program Director of the Internal Medicine Residency Program and the Ambulatory Teaching Director for the Internal Medicine Residency Program at Morristown Medical Center, Dr. Kuo strives to develop ongoing training opportunities for residents and other health care professionals.
+David Kuo, MD – As the Associate Program Director of the Internal Medicine Residency Program and the Ambulatory Teaching Director for the Internal Medicine Residency Program at Morristown Medical Center, Dr. Kuo strives to develop ongoing training opportunities for residents and other health care professionals.
 For more than a decade, he has brought and supervised residents who do screenings at the annual Community Healthy Day held in Morristown on the second Saturday in September.
 His skill in diagnosing and treating a large array of ailments and disorders in adults has made his team one of the most popular and highly visited screening areas at this event.
 Uninsured individuals with abnormal results are referred to internal medicine doctors for follow-up.
 At the event in 2015, Dr. Kuo and his team screened 61 individuals for blood pressure and 32 were referred to physicians.
 Another 20 men were screened for prostate cancer.

-Dr. Joseph Tribuna – Dr. Tribuna is director of the Overlook Family Medicine Residency Program, and a member of the Overlook Medical Center Performance Improvement Committee.
+Joseph Tribuna, MD – Dr. Tribuna is director of the Overlook Family Medicine Residency Program, and a member of the Overlook Medical Center Performance Improvement Committee.
 Dr. Tribuna completed his residency in Family Medicine at Overlook Medical Center, where he was chief resident.
 For many years he has been an active member of the Overlook Medical Center Community Health Committee and an avid supporter of community health programs during residency training.